 Dacia Sandero 1.0 TCe Bi-Fuel Essential 5dr

-The Sandero is only available with the one engine option these days: the ‘TCe 90’ turbocharged 1.0-litre with 89bhp, twinned with either a six-speed manual gearbox or CVT automatic depending on trim.
-There is no diesel, because diesels are complicated and expensive, and the ever so slightly more powerful (but no faster) ‘Bi-Fuel’ version - which allowed the 1.0-litre turbo to run on LPG stored in a tank located where the spare wheel would otherwise have been - has vanished from the configurator too.
+The Sandero is only available with the one engine option these days: the ‘TCe 90’ turbocharged 1.0-litre with 89bhp, twinned with a six-speed manual gearbox.
+There is no diesel, because diesels are complicated and expensive, but you can instead try the ever so slightly more powerful (but no faster) ‘Bi-Fuel’ version - which allows the 1.0-litre turbo to run on LPG stored in a tank located where the spare wheel would otherwise have been.
+The CVT auto appears to have been deleted.

 However, the TCe 90 in the regular Sandero is just fine.
-With a 0-62mph figure of 11.7 seconds in manual guise or 13.4 seconds as an auto, it is far from fast.
+With a 0-62mph figure of 11.7 seconds in manual guise, it is far from fast.
 However, there’s something to be said for wringing out what little power there is on a motorway sliproad, and there’s a level of entertainment to be found in selecting the right ratio on the rare occasion you get a sniff of an overtake.

 You’re right, this isn’t a driver's car by any stretch of the imagination.
 But when you’ve got so little power under your right foot, you become less interested in gathering momentum and more focused on maintaining the momentum you’ve already got.
 And that’s, y’know, an interesting way to drive.